dmfbsh/dmfbsh.github.io/_notes/Shropshire - Notebook.md

 UltraEdit is installed with no specific configuration.
 A project - Shropshire Web Site - has been set up to allow easy access to the files, and provide shortcuts to access the various tools and scripts.

-iA Write is installed with no specific configuration.
-A librray is set up in iA Writer for the project to ease access to the files.
+Typora is installed with no specific configuration.

 AutoHotKey (64-bit) is installed, with no additional configuration.